Do you have a lingering desire to boost your radio show listenership?

 SoundCloud has found success by enabling artists, publishers, bands, podcasters, radio DJs, and other content producers.

-It's especially tailored to independent artists.
+It's specially tailored to independent artists.
 They get control of their content, millions of ready listeners, and free analytics.

 Big acts such as Post Malone started on the platform.